 <meta name="description" content="Helping you with ALL your computer questions">

 The description meta tag covers what type of information the web page contains.
-The description meta tag is one of the most important tags, this line is one of the many things a search engine uses to rank your page in search results.
+The description meta tag is one of the most important tags, this line is one of the many things a search engine uses to rank your page in the search results.
 The description length should be between 150 and 160 characters.

 Generator meta tag